-Stewardship of FRIENDS' work falls to our Steering Committee.
+Stewardship of FRIENDS' work falls to our Board of Directors.
 To keep operating costs to an absolute minimum, FRIENDS operates without any traditional infrastructure — there are no full-time or part-time staff and no "headquarters".
-The Steering Committee establishes and oversees a work plan through a combination of in-person meetings and teleconference calls.
-Support services are secured from independent contractors.
-FRIENDS enjoys the ongoing support of an Advisory Board.
+The Board of Directors establishes and oversees a work plan through a combination of in-person meetings and teleconferences.
+The Board of Directors has also been known as FRIENDS’ ‘Steering Committee’.
+Support services are provided by independent contractors.
+FRIENDS enjoys the ongoing support of an Advisory Council.

 Anne-Marie Dekker lives in West Vancouver.
 Born in Indonesia, she has worked with a variety of film companies in Asia, Europe, the United States and Canada.
-She was a member of the team that founded and launched Vancouver's independent television station CKVU-TV under the leadership of her late husband and former Friends Steering Committee member Daryl Duke.
+She was a member of the team that founded and launched Vancouver's independent television station CKVU-TV under the leadership of her late husband and former Friends Board member Daryl Duke.
 She served CKVU-TV for many years as Executive Assistant to the Board of Directors.
 She has also served on the Board of Directors of the Goh Ballet Vancouver Society as well as for ten years on the Board of Directors of the Canadian Society for Asian Arts, including a term as President.
 She has also worked as editorial director of Scarlett magazine.

 Ian Morrison is FRIENDS' spokesperson.